-Purpose of the Faculty and Staff Guide 5
+Purpose of the Student Guide 3

-Definitions 5
+Definitions 3

-Academic Accommodations and Adjustments 5
+Academic Accommodations and Adjustments 3

-Reasonable Accommodations 5
+Reasonable Accommodations 3

-Course Substitutions 5
+Course Substitutions 3

 What is a Disability?
-5
+2

-The Law 6
+The Law 2

-Disability Access and Nondiscrimination Statement 7
+Disability Access and Nondiscrimination Statement 3

-Rights and Responsibilities 8
+Rights and Responsibilities 4

-Student's Rights and Responsibilities 8
+Student's Rights and Responsibilities 4

-The College's Rights and Responsibilities 8
+College's Rights and Responsibilities 4

-Instructor Information 9

-Etiquette

-Reception Etiquette 9

-Conversation Etiquette

-Glossary of Terms

-Don't say: Do say:
+Documentation Guidelines 2

-Code of Conduct
+Code of Conduct 2

-Assault or Verbal Abuse of Forsyth Tech Employees
+Assault or Verbal Abuse of Forsyth Tech Employees 2

-Behavior
+Behavior 2

-Academic Dishonesty & Plagiarism
+Academic Dishonesty & Plagiarism 2

-Fraudulent Documentation
+Fraudulent Documentation 2

+Major Differences between High School and Postsecondary Accommodations 2

+High School 2

+Postsecondary 2

-Process for Accessibility Resources 11
+Process for Accessibility Resources 3

-Temporary Medical Conditions
+Temporary Medical Conditions 3

-Accessibility Resources Step by Step Guide (for students)
+Accessibility Resources Step by Step Guide

-Communication 12
+Communication

-Communicating with Accessibility Resources
+Communicating with Accessibility Resources 4

-Communicating with Instructors
+Communicating with Instructors 4

 Disclosure

 Methods of Contact

-Definitions and Examples of Academic Accommodations and Adjustments 14
+Definitions and Examples of Academic Accommodations and Adjustments 6

-Fundamental Alteration 14
+Fundamental Alteration

-Reasonable Accommodations 15
+Reasonable Accommodations 6

-Course Substitutions 15
+Course Substitutions 6

-Attendance Accommodation Process and Guidelines For Instructors
+Attendance Accommodations Process and Guidelines 7

+For Students 8

+For Instructors

-Testing Accommodations Procedure 19
+Testing Accommodations Procedures

-Examples of Extended Time on Tests, Quizzes, Exams, and Assessments 19
+Examples of Extended Time on Tests, Ouizzes, Exams, and Assessments

-Distraction Reduced Testing Area 19
+Distraction Reduced Testing Area 10

-Extended Time on Assignments 19
+Extended Time on Assignments 10

-Use of Personal Recording Device 20
+Use of Personal Recording Device 11

-Personal Attendant/Assistant Procedure 20
+Personal Attendant/Assistant Procedure 11

-Testing Responsibilities 20
+Testing Responsibilities 11

-Student Responsibilities 20
+Student Responsibilities 11

-Faculty Responsibilities 21
+Faculty Responsibilities 12

-Academic Testing Center's Responsibilities 22
+Academic Testing Center's Responsibilities 13

-Other Areas of Accessibility to Consider 22
+Other Areas of Accessibility to Consider 13

-Wheelchair Accessibility 22
+Wheelchair Accessibility 13

-Technology Accessibility 22
+Technology Accessibility 13

-Media 22
+Media 14

-Images 22
+Images 14

-Procedures for Accessibility of Videos/DVD/Films

-New Video/DVD/Film Releases

-Educational Opportunities at Forsyth Tech

-Alternative Accommodations for Non-Captioned Videos/DVDs/Films in Academic Courses
+The Role of Accessibility Resources 14

-College Sponsored Programs
+College Sponsored Programs 14

 Is the program Accessible?
+15

-Facility Access
+Facility Access 15

--

-Animals on Campus
+Animals on Campus 15

-Service Animal
+Service Animal 15

-Requirements for service animal and their handlers
+Requirements for service animal and their handlers 15

-Definitions and Examples: 26
+Definitions and Examples: 16

-Evacuation Procedures for Students with Disabilities 26
+Evacuation Procedures for Students with Disabilities 17

-Students with Mobility Disabilities 26
+Students with Mobility Disabilities 17

-Make a Plan 26
+Make a Plan 17

-Students with Seizure Disorders 27
+Students with Seizure Disorders 18

-Students with Chronic Illnesses 27
+Students with Chronic Illnesses 18

-Students that are Blind or have Low Vision 27
+Students that are Blind or have Low Vision 18

-Accessible Parking for Students with Disabilities 27
+Accessible Parking for Students with Disabilities 18

-Wheelchair Accessibility 27
+Wheelchair Accessibility 18

-College Sponsored Programs 28
+College Sponsored Programs 18

-Medical 28
+Medical 18

-Forsyth Tech Bookstore Accommodations Procedures 28
+Forsyth Tech Bookstore Accommodations Procedures 19

-Informal Procedures for Resolving a Conflict 28
+Informal Procedures for Resolving a Conflict 19

-Grievance Policy for Accessibility Resources
+Grievance Policy for Accessibility Resources 19

-Office of Civil Rights (OCR) 29
+Office of Civil Rights (OCR) 20

-Confidentiality 29
+Confidentiality 20

-Technical Standards 30
+Technical Standards 20

 What are Technical Standards?
-30
+20

 Why are Technical Standards important?
-30

-Acknowledgment of Receipt 30
+21

-Purpose of the Faculty and Staff Guide
+Purpose of the Student Guide

-The Accessibility Resources Faulty and Staff Guide include policies and procedures for Forsyth Technical Community College faculty and staff members.
-Faculty and staff members are responsible for knowing and abiding by the procedures and timelines stated in this guide.
-Readers should note that this document will continue to evolve as Forsyth Technical Community College and Accessibility Resources identify and address changing needs.
-Accessibility Resources is here to help you along your endeavors at Forsyth Technical Community College.
+This guide has been created for students with diagnosed disabilities.
+Accessibility Resources Student Guide includes policies and procedures on how and where to declare a disability, what documentation to submit, and how to request reasonable accommodations as a Forsyth Technical Community College student.
+Students are responsible for knowing and abiding by the procedures and timelines stated in this guide.
+Readers should note that this document will continue to evolve as Forsyth Technical Community College and Accessibility Resources Office identify and address changing needs.
+Accessibility Resources is here to help you along your academic journey at Forsyth Technical Community College.
 Accessibility Resources is in the Robert L. Strickland Center in the Admissions/Records Suite 2361.
 If you have questions or need additional information, please contact:

+Accessibility Resources

-Accessibility Resources Office (336) 734-7378 or (336) 734-7155 General Fax 336-757-3252 Confidential Fax 336-734-7252 Accessibility Resources Email (open in new window) disabilityservices@forsythtech.edu
+Office (336) 734-7378 or (336) 734-7155

+General Fax 336-757-3252 Confidential Fax 336-734-7252

+Accessibility Resources Email (open in new window)

+disabilityservices@forsythtech.edu